nvm-sh/nvm/README.md

   sudo chattr +i /etc/resolv.conf
   ```

-which deletes your `resolve.conf` file thats automatically generated when u run WSL, creates a new file and puts `nameserver 8.8.8.8`, then creates a wsl.conf file and adds `[network]` and `generateResolveConf = false` to prevent auto generation of that file.
+This deletes your `resolve.conf` file thats automatically generated when u run WSL, creates a new file and puts `nameserver 8.8.8.8`, then creates a `wsl.conf` file and adds `[network]` and `generateResolveConf = false` to prevent auto generation of that file.

-you can also run
+You can check the contents of the file by running:

   ```sh
   cat /etc/resolv.conf
   ```
-to check the contents of the file

 ## Maintainers